 Daughter Laura Sarah Fegley (1899-1985) was born in Oct.
 1899 in Longswamp.
 She wedded Charles L. Dankel ( ? -1960), son of Henry and Sarah (Epler) Dankel.
 The children born to this marriage were Lucy Dengler, Dorothy Radcliffe, Arline Weaknecht, Ruth Follweiler and Charles H. Dankel.
 They dwelled in Mertztown and were members of St. Paul's United Church of Christ.
 Charles earned a living working at Electro-Chemical Engineering and Manufacturing Company of Emmaus.
 Sadly, he died at age 65 at home on July 26, 1960.
 Laura lived for another quarter century.
 At the age of 85, Laura died in Allentown Hospital on March 21, 1985.
 An obituary in the Allentown Morning Call reported that she was survived by 15 grandchildren, 38 great-grandchildren and 10 great-great grandchildren for a grand total of 63 lives.

 Daughter Carrie May Fegely (1902-1996) was born in 1902 in Mertztown.
-She married a distant cousin, William A. Pilgert ( ? - ? ) of the family of George and Christina "Dianah" (Fegely) Pilgert.
-The couple produced five offspring -- Carl W. Pilgert, Eva B. Radcliffe, Lucy S. Braun, Ruby R. Koch and Russel H. Pilgert.
+When she was 18 years of age, circa 1920, Carried May was united in holy matrimony with a distant cousin, 29-year-old William Alfred Pilgert (Aug.
+28, 1890-1984), son of John James and Sarah A. (Shoemaker) Pilgert of the family of George and Christina "Dinah" (Fegely) Pilgert.
+The bride was eight to 12 years younger than her spouse.
+(Records differ.)
+The couple went on to produce a family of five known offspring -- Russel H. Pilgert, Eva B. Radcliffe, Carl W. Pilgert, Lucy S. Braun and Ruby R. Koch.
+In 1930, they dwelled in Longswamp Township.
 They made a residence in Mertztown in 1938-1964, on Chestnut Street, and were members of St. Paul's Lutheran Church of Mertztown.
-William earned a living for years as a dyer for Long Valley Rug Mill in Mertztown until retiring from the position.
-For 28 years, Carrie was employed by Radcliffe's IGA in Mertztown in the meat department, retiring in 1968.
+William earned a living for years as a dyer for Long Valley Rug Mill in Mertztown, and the 1930 and 1940 United States Censuses shows him in this work.
+He eventually retired from the company.
+For 28 years, starting in about 1940, Carrie was employed by Radcliffe's IGA supermarket in Mertztown in the meat department.
+She retiried in 1968.
 At the age of 93, William passed into eternity on Feb.
 20, 1984, as a patient in Allentown Hospital.
 An obituary was printed in the Allentown Morning Call, stating that he was survived by 13 grandchildren and eight great-grandchildren.
 Carrie lived for another dozen years and went to live in the Lutheran Home in Topton.
 She succumbed in the Home's Henry Health Care Center at the age of 93 on March 14, 1996.
+They rest together in St. Pauls Union Church Cemetery in Mertztown.

 Copyright © 2000, 2009, 2017-2019 Mark A. Miner